doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 If we examine the events, we got a `429 Too Many Requests` response from DockerHub.

 Docker Hub [limits](https://docs.docker.com/docker-hub/download-rate-limit/) the number of container image pulls based on the account type of the user pulling the image.
-Pull rates limits are based on individual IP address.
+Anonymous (i.e. unauthenticated) users are idenitifed by their source IP address.

 To summarise: